3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: 3D Dual-attention GLocal Transformer

 where $l_{i}$ is the aggregated local feature of $S_{i}$, $Conv$ is a convolution operation with $1\times1$ kernels, $\Delta\mathbb{C}_{ij}$ represents the relationship between the $j$-th neighborhood point $\chi_{ij}$ and $S_{i}$, which is defined as:

 where $F_{ij}$ and $P_{ij}$ represent the semantic and geometric properties of $\chi_{ij}$ respectively.
 Specifically, in Fig. \ref{fig:LFA}, since the dimensions of the input feature map and corresponding point set are $(N, C)$ and $(N, 3)$, the dimension of $\Delta \mathbb{C}_{ij}$ is $2C+6$.
-Furthermore, we defined different output dimensions of Graph Convolution for different scale neighborhoods: $d_{1}$, $d_{2}$, and $d_{3}$, where $d_{1} < d_{2} < d_{3}$ ($k_{1} < k_{2} < k_{3}$).
-In \cite{wang2019dynamic}, $\Delta\mathbb{C}_{ij}$ is also called the edge function. $Conv(\Delta\mathbb{C}_{ij})$ establishes semantic and geometric relationships between the sampling point $S_{i}$ and neighborhood point $\chi_{ij}$.
-As such, a neighborhood feature set containing local information, $\mathbb{N}_{i}$ of $S_{i}$, was generated.
-Then, the max-pooling operation was used to aggregate the local information to $S_{i}$.
-Given the aggregated local feature $l_{i}$ of $S_{i}$ at each scale, we finally concatenated them to generate the multi-scale local feature $L_{i}$ of $S_{i}$, which can be expressed as:
+Furthermore, we define different output dimensions of Graph Convolution for different scale neighborhoods: $d_{1}$, $d_{2}$, and $d_{3}$, where $d_{1} < d_{2} < d_{3}$ ($k_{1} < k_{2} < k_{3}$). $Conv(\Delta\mathbb{C}_{ij})$ establishes semantic and geometric relationships between the sampling point $S_{i}$ and neighborhood point $\chi_{ij}$.
+As such, a neighborhood feature set containing local information, $\mathbb{N}_{i}$ of $S_{i}$, is generated.
+Then, the max-pooling operation is used to aggregate the local information to $S_{i}$.
+Given the aggregated local feature $l_{i}$ of $S_{i}$ at each scale, we finally concatenate them to generate the multi-scale local feature $L_{i}$ of $S_{i}$, which can be expressed as:

 where $l_{i1}, l_{i2}, l_{i3}$ denote three local features of $S_{i}$ at three different scales.